 Students taught by TFA-Charlotte teachers have significant academic growth, and TFA teachers are held to rigorous standards for their students’ achievement.
 As an example, 90% of elementary second-year TFA-Charlotte teachers facilitated 1.6 years of student growth in reading and math.

 “In Charlotte, we’ve intentionally built a world class city, a financial powerhouse with strong arts and culture.
 Now, we must decide to build a world class school system for our city.
-This system must be drastically different from the status quo and set a model for our state and nation,” said Tim Hurley, TFA-Charlotte’s Executive Director.
+This system must be drastically different from the status quo and set a model for our state and nation,” said Tim Hurley, TFA-Charlotte’s former Executive Director.

 TFA-Charlotte is part of the larger Teach For America movement of recent college graduates who commit to two years of teaching in low-income communities.
 TFA was founded in 1989 and now has an alumni base of 42,000, 65% of whom work full-time in education.
 TFA nationally has a rigorous selection process focused on leadership ability, perserverance and a deep commitment to expand opportunities for students.